How to Get Furniture Appraised for Tax Write-Offs

 The Internal Revenue Service allows you to deduct the value of furniture you donate to qualified charities.
-If the value of the furniture is less than $5,000, you won’t need an appraisal to write off your donation.
+For antique furniture values less than $5,000, you won’t need an appraisal to write off your donation.
 However, if the value is more than $5,000, as is often the case with antique or collectible items, you must have the furniture appraised before you make the contribution.
 The appraiser must be qualified by IRS standards and have experience performing furniture valuations.

 Obtain an Appraiser’s Declaration.
 The IRS doesn’t require you to send the actual appraisal with your tax return, but the appraiser must sign a declaration which states he is qualified to make the valuation and is not a party to your donation.
 Download IRS Form 8283 from the IRS website and take it to your appraiser.
 Your appraiser will sign the “Declaration of Appraiser” section on page 2, Part III of the form.
 You’ll provide the original declaration to the IRS, but keep a copy of the signed declaration and appraisal report with your records.

 If you don't need an appraisal to write off your furniture because it's valued at less than $5,000, download a valuation guide from an organization like the Salvation Army or Goodwill.
 These guides list value ranges accepted by the IRS for furniture donations.

 The $5,000 threshold for when donations require appraisal isn't changing for 2018.
 But the standard deduction is rising to $12,000 for single people and $24,000 for married couples filing jointly.

 Since you can only claim the charitable donation deduction if you itemize your deductions, this may mean that some people making donations may not have to go through the trouble of getting items appraised or documenting their donations, since they'll save more by taking the standard deduction.